ENVIRONMENTAL AND HUMAN RIGHTS RISK ASSESSMENT

 RIGHT TO HEALTH

-Any of the aforementioned adverse health effects may place additional stress on an already vulnerable healthcare situation.
-The following questions may be relevant to determining whether you or your community's right to health has been adversely affected by the project:
+The following questions may be relevant to determining whether you or your community's right to health has been adversely affected by the investment project:

-- Has your health been affected since the beginning of the project?
+- Has your health been affected since the beginning of the investment project?

 - Have you experienced an increase in either respiratory or water based-illness?